Fields Tab

 Total

-When totalling is enabled for a numeric column, then a total for that column will be shown on the last page of the report.
+When totaling is enabled for a numeric column, then a total for that column will be shown on the last page of the report.
 For reports using grouping, subtotals will also be shown.

 Wrap